Last fall, one of my kids needed surgery. Our insurance company didn't deny the claim. They did something worse.

 So I started Pandion.
 My own venture-backed small parcel transportation company.
 We grew fast, served real businesses, built something I was proud of with some phenomenal people.
 An investor once told me during a practice pitch: "You sound like an expert, not someone who wants to be rich."
 I took it as a compliment.
 It wasn't meant as one.

-When Pandion closed, I took care of my employees first.
-Made sure people landed on their feet.
-It's just what you do.
-Or at least what I think you do.
-And then I spent months processing what had happened, a lot of it standing in a river with a fly rod, breaking down what went wrong and what I'd do differently.
+When Pandion closed, I spent months processing what had happened.
+A lot of it standing in a river with a fly rod, breaking down what went wrong and what I'd do differently.

 During the Pandion years, I was more stressed than I might have realized at the time.
 Bad diet, too little exercise, not enough sleep, no balance.
 The company was consuming me.
 In the spring of 2025, I ended up in the ER with chest pain.
 A few tests later, I had emergency heart surgery.
 Things turned out ok and are much better now, but the scare was real.